Radiological Health Sciences

 Careers in Radiological Health Sciences

-This program trains students to work in a variety of settings including hospitals, nuclear power plants, consulting firms, pharmaceutical companies, manufacturing companies, regulatory organizations like the CDC and USNRC, national research laboratories, state government, medical & public health research, academic institutions, sales, and even management positions.
+This program trains students to work in a variety of settings including hospitals, nuclear power plants, consulting firms, pharmaceutical companies, manufacturing companies, regulatory organizations like the CDC and USNRC, national research laboratories, state government, medical and public health research, academic institutions, sales and even management positions.

 With a focus in medical physics, individuals are prepared to utilize advanced imaging to detect and treat cancer and other diseases.

-This program trains students to work in a variety of settings including hospitals and medical centers, clinics, universities and colleges, national research laboratories, government agencies (state and federal) and regulatory organizations (e.g., NRC), consulting firms, pharmaceutical companies, technology and medical industries, national laboratories, medical & public health research, and management and administrative positions.
+This program trains students to work in a variety of settings including hospitals and medical centers, clinics, universities and colleges, national research laboratories, government agencies (state and federal) and regulatory organizations (e.g., NRC), consulting firms, pharmaceutical companies, technology and medical industries, national laboratories, medical and public health research and management and administrative positions.

 The employment rate for graduates is constantly at, or near, 100% and those interested in pursuing post-graduate degrees are highly competitive nationally and internationally.
 The starting salary for an individual with a master’s degree and residency in medical physics is $159,500 (2021 AAPM Professional Survey).